webplatform/docs/javascript/Array/reduceRight/index.md

 ---
 title: reduceRight
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/ff679979(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: 'Calls the specified callback function for all the elements in an array, in descending order.
+The return value of the callback function is the accumulated result, and is provided as an argument in the next call to the callback function.'
 tags:
   0: JS
   1: Basic
   3: Method
-readiness: 'Ready to Use'
-summary: 'Calls the specified callback function for all the elements in an array, in descending order.
-The return value of the callback function is the accumulated result, and is provided as an argument in the next call to the callback function.'
 uri: javascript/Array/reduceRight

 ---
-# reduceRight

-## Summary
+## <span>Summary</span>

 Calls the specified callback function for all the elements in an array, in descending order.
 The return value of the callback function is the accumulated result, and is provided as an argument in the next call to the callback function.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     reduceRight( callbackfn [, initialValue ])